SabeloCodes/go_playground/README.md

 A live version of the site can be found [here](https://go-playground.herokuapp.com/find_playground).
 Used [Git](https://github.com/) for version control.
 For deploying my project to a hosting platform, I used Heroku.
-After creating an account with Heroku, I then created an app/dyno using a unique name that has not already been used by someone else.
+After creating an account with [Heroku](https://www.heroku.com/home), I then created an app/dyno using a unique name that has not already been used by someone else.
 With evey code amendment, I would add and then commit those changes to my GitHub repository.
 In turn, I would push my amended code to Git and also to Heruku.

-If I add or update an existing library for a specific functionality, I would then use the command: pip3 freeze > requirements.txt which updates the requirements.txt file with all changes made.
+If I add a new library or update an existing one for a specific functionality, I would then use the command: pip3 freeze > requirements.txt which updates the requirements.txt file with all changes made.
 This is so Heroku knows which modules to use when running the application.
 On Heroku settings, I set the IP and PORT variables to link my app with Heroku.